Climate change in construction: 5 things you should know

 - Be aware of sudden changes in weather

 A storm that appears seemingly without warning may leave workers scrambling to take cover or to clean up tools and equipment on the site.
-Using weather apps with push notifications regarding heavy rain, high winds, lighting and other weather events in the immediate area can help a construction crew get to safety and keep the site safe.
+Using weather apps with push notifications regarding heavy rain, high winds, lightning and other weather events in the immediate area can help a construction crew get to safety and keep the site safe.
 In addition, developing a weather safety plan for the site can help give workers clear expectations of what to do before a storm arrives.
-For example, a project manager’s plan in the event of lightening may include monitoring the forecast throughout the day, creating a notification system for all employees on the site and identifying shelters for workers to use when the storm arrives.
+For example, a project manager’s plan in the event of lightning may include monitoring the forecast throughout the day, creating a notification system for all employees on the site and identifying shelters for workers to use when the storm arrives.

 - Plan for project delays